Catholic Boy Scouts of Ireland and Catholic Scouts of Ireland.

-This badge was for An Talún Órga (The Golden land).
-An Talún Órga is an Irish legend with lost gold and the contest between 2 brother to become king.
-The badge measures 40mm across.
+An Talún Órga (The Golden land).
+An Talún Órga is an Irish legend with lost gold and the contest between 2 brothers to become king.

 Conor MacNessa or Cormac MacAirt, the legend is a bit long and complicated, if you google either name you will find the story.

 The Scout Uniform

 Uniform Shirt Colour: From the 1st of January 1965 the official C.B.S.I. uniform shirt colour was according the U Book Rule U7: Scouts, Shirt, Official pattern.
 This may at the discretion of the Diocese, be in Navy Blue or Grey.
 Long sleeved shirts are to be worn with rolled up sleeves unless otherwise permitted.
 In 1978 the colour changed to light blue.